gitter-badger/ansible-openwisp2/README.md

 **Tips**:

 - If you have an error like `Authentication or permission failure` then try to use *root* user `ansible-playbook -i hosts playbook.yml -u root -k`
-- If you have an error about adding the host's fingerprint to the `known_hosts` file, you can simply connect to the host via SSH and then answering yes when prompted, and then try running `ansible-playbook` again.
+- If you have an error about adding the host's fingerprint to the `known_hosts` file, you can simply connect to the host via   SSH using `ssh <user>@<your production server's name>` and then answering yes when prompted to add the host's fingerprint, and then proceed again with running the playbook.

 When the playbook is done running, if you got no errors you can login at: